rakshita95/exchange-rate-forecasting-bayesian/README.md

 # INR - USD exchange rate forecasting using Bayesian VAR

-In this project, we evaluate the performance of bayesian VAR in the context of Indian exchange rate forecasting.
+In this project, we evaluate the performance of bayesian Vector Auto Regressive models in the context of Indian exchange rate forecasting.
 Various priors are compared.

 ## Files and their Functions